robertmartin8/MachineLearningStocks/README.md

 As always, we can scrape the data from good old Yahoo Finance.
 My method is to literally just download the statistics page for each stock (here is the [page](https://finance.yahoo.com/quote/AAPL/key-statistics?p=AAPL) for Apple), then to parse it using regex as before.

 In fact, the regex should be almost identical, but because Yahoo has changed their UI a couple of times, there are some minor differences.
-This part of the projet has to be fixed whenever yahoo finance changes their UI, and if you can't get the project to work, the problem is most likely here.
+This part of the projet has to be fixed whenever yahoo finance changes their UI, so if you can't get the project to work, the problem is most likely here.

 Run the following in terminal: